 Nasheed was in Urdu and recited by a young boy.
 It was approximately 17 minutes in duration.
 It began by glorifying the victories on the battlefield of figures from Islamic history.
-It then went on to suggest that similar violent acts
+It then went on to suggest that similar violent acts committed against

 Ofcom put the Licensee on notice in the Breach Decision that it considered these breaches to be serious, and that it would consider them for the imposition of a statutory sanction.

 considered whether the Code breaches were serious, deliberate, repeated or reckless so as to warrant the imposition of a sanction on the Licensee in this case.
-It reached a decision that a sanction was merited in this case since the breach
+It reached a decision that a sanction was merited in this case since the breach was serious

 Al Arabiya News is an Arabic language news and current affairs channel licensed by Ofcom.